dvdmtw98/notes/My Vault/Computer Networks/Layer-wise Concepts/Data Link Layer Concepts/Ethernet.md

 ---

 It is a network protocol that controls how data is transmitted over LAN (IEEE 802.3)
-TCP/IP defines the Logical Protocols.
-Ethernet defines the Physical Protocols
+Ethernet uses an <u>contention-based</u> approach to determine which device will use the network
-It use [CSMA/CD](CSMA-CD.md) to detect if medium is empty
+While contention-based network can lead to collisions, they have lower overhead compared to deterministic networks where an electronic token would need to be passed around for devices to use the network
-Deals with the physical aspects like speed, cable type, connectors, etc.
+It use [CSMA/CD](../Data%20Link%20Layer%20Concepts/CSMA-CD.md) to detect if medium is empty

 ### Ethernet Header